 Cut a slit in the seal at the back of the appliance case.
 The seal must envelop the pipe.
-Do not slit the seal unless the supply pipe is to pass through it.

 Cap the open end of any supply pipe installed before the wall is drilled to prevent any debris or dust etc. entering the pipe.